rdcmcpe/SkyBlockXT/README.md

 ##SkyblockPVP
 **Implementing KitPVP with Skyblock for more fun!**

-This plugins is Created by **@TheKillerTacos**,
+This plugin was Created by **@TheKillerTacos**,
-And soon to be Rewroten, and update it to PHP7,
+And soon to be rewritten and updated to PHP7,

 Read the Credits.md for Contributors